Skip to content

 On Error GoTo 0

-If errorCode <> 0 Then
+If codeErreur<>0 Then

-' the file does not exist
+' file does not exist

 Else

-' Close the text file
+' close the text file

 MyFile.Close